Outpatient Behavioral Health Services

 For children and youth with special health care needs, behavioral health services can be critical to their progress and their ability to reach goals.
 At The Children’s Institute, we strive to offer psychology and neuropsychology that is both excellent and designed to put kids at ease.
 We offer behavioral health services for all inpatients, and for certain outpatient populations, including children and families who are already receiving services for chronic pain, concussion management or acquired brain injury.
+In addition, we have a brand new, state-of-the-art inpatient pediatric behavioral health unit for children with acute behavioral health needs - more information can be found by following this link.

 Because behavioral health services are so important, we make sure it is accessible and collaborative.

-Our behavioral health specialists are an important part of our teams and, so, they’re in constant communication with team doctors and specialists, other therapists, educators, social services providers and, of course, the family.
+Our behavioral health specialists are an important part of our teams and they’re in constant communication with team doctors and specialists, other therapists, educators, social services providers and, of course, the family.
 What’s more, these therapists will work with the family, providing support and guidance as well as training, when appropriate.

 - Behavioral assessment and interventions